Computer-Based Exams are now at PSI Testing Centers as of 12/10/24. Questions? Email exam@pncb.org.

 PMHS Exam FAQs

-Find the answers to common questions below.
-If you don't see your question here, use search at top right or email exam@pncb.org for assistance.
+Below are the answers to common questions.
+If you don't see your question here, use the search at the top right or email exam@pncb.org for assistance.

 About This Certification